Texts Prove Tucker Carlson ‘Passionately’ Hates Trump And His ‘Big Lie’ Despite Reporting Otherwise - NewsBreak

 So, what other fake-aggrieved nonsense is Carlson perpetrating on his show?
 Did he actually ever think the green and brown M&Ms are “sexy” ?
 Is he secretly adding Cardi B’s “WAP” to all of his YouTube Music playlists?
 Is he a closeted believer in the fact that George Floyd was, indeed, murdered?
 Let me find out there’s a secret text thread somewhere that shows Carlson advocating for more Black women to be appointed as federal judges .

-Apparently, Carlson lies so much that he’s even lying about his lies.
+Apparently, Catlson lies so much that he’s even lying about his lies.
 (It’s like Inception , but for right-wing propaganda.)

 Talk about “fake news.”